-Obtaining a business visa in Romania is a process that involves several steps and can be fully assisted by our team of immigration lawyers.
+Obtaining a business visa in Romania in 2023 is a process that involves several steps and can be fully assisted by our team of immigration lawyers.

 Foreign investment promotion and facilitation is an important goal for the Romanian Ministry of Economy, Energy and Business.

 Romania is a country that offers numerous opportunities for business and investment, offers lower costs for doing business compared to other Eastern European countries and allows for full foreign ownership for investors who open legal entities.

 Much like other countries in Europe that have implemented visa and residency programs to attract foreign investors, Romania offers a long-stay visa for entrepreneurs.
 This visa can represent a springboard for those who wish to immigrate to Romania.

 The visa-type D shares similarities with other investment visas in European countries, in the sense that a certain investment amount is required, the investor can choose to renew the visa to continue to remain in the country and that he can also choose to bring his family to Romania (spouse and children), if applicable.